 A general course designed to provide the historical and musical background necessary for perceptive listening to music for small ensembles.
 The Cayvan Collection of recordings and scores will be used to give the student an insight into music written for trios, quartets, and quintets of string or wind instruments.
 The course is designed for the general college student who wishes to acquaint himself with this medium of musical expression.
-Offered second semester.
+Not offered 1964-65.